SiaFoundation/renterd/.changeset/docs_add_descriptions_to_all_routes_and_schemas.md

 default: patch
 ---

-# docs: add descriptions to all routes and schemas
+# Add missing descriptions to all routes and schemas